SUBASHREE-KB/forge-lms-practice/forge-queue-1/README.md

 # Forge Hello World

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira admin page.
+This project contains a Forge app written in Javascript that implements queue mechanism in forge in a Jira admin page.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.